 Getting support as a carer

-Caring for a family member is an important role.
+Caring for someone is an important role.
 It can also be financially difficult.
-We may be able to offer income support payments through the following:
+We may be able to offer support through the following:

 You can use the Carer Gateway website to find other kinds of support.
 This includes practical, social and emotional help.